swson/ADSP/benchmarks/SpMV_uml/README.md

 ### What happens:
 - Generates filtered_events.json via `perf list -j`.
-- Runs HPCG or SpMV on the clean (error-free) matrix for 100 iterations.
+- Runs SpMV on the clean (error-free) matrix for 100 iterations.
-- Runs HPCG or SpMV on all error-injected .crs files (100 cases).
+- Runs SpMV on all error-injected .crs files (100 cases).
 - Collects Performance Monitoring Counters (PMCs) for each run.